Welcome to the ultimate survival guide to traveling in Costa Rica!

 What to bring

 A rain jacket, waterproof backpack or rain cover and waterproof equipment if you’re bringing cameras or other electronics.
-Plenty of plastic bags to wrap wet clothes, a extra battery pack or two since the electricity may go out and a good pair of hiking shoes or sandals (read about the best shoes for Costa Rica) as well as fast drying clothes if you plan to do activities.
+Plenty of plastic bags to wrap wet clothes, a extra battery pack or two since the electricity may go out and a good pair of hiking shoes or sandals (read about the best shoes for Costa Rica) as well as fast drying clothes.
 One of my favorite items I always bring with me for rainy season is a microfiber towel.

 You can check our ultimate rainy season packing list for more tips.